Invite Your Teammates

 • Share / add/remove users at the project level

-• Advanced task management (e.g deleting or changing any task incl other users’ tasks)
+• Advanced task management (e.g, deleting or changing any task, including other users’ tasks)

 • See project dashboards, productivity reports, and activity logs.